EdwinVW/dapr-traffic-control/README.md

 When the car passes an exit-camera, this is registered by the system.
 The system then calculates the average speed of the car based on the entry- and exit-timestamp.
 If a speeding violation is detected, a message is sent to the Central Judicial Collection Agency - CJCA (or CJIB in Dutch) will send a speeding-ticket to the driver of the vehicle.

 ### Disclaimer
 The code in this repo is NOT production grade and lacks any automated testing.
 It is intentionally kept as simple as possible (KISS).
-Its primary purpose is demonstrating several Actor Model concepts and not being a full fledged application that can be put into production as is.
+Its primary purpose is demonstrating several dapr concepts and not being a full fledged application that can be put into production as is.

 The author can in no way be held liable for damage caused directly or indirectly by using this code.